 And would Kevin be cool with people knowing what he's watching and when?
 What if he wasn't answering his mother's phone calls, while his mother could clearly see that Kevin was "busy" watching Real Housewives of Orange County?
 Talk about drama!

+Time to test some assumptions.
 I interviewed 6 Netflix users with the aim of finding out:

 Of all the results, this one was really unexpected:

-trusted sources for film and tv recommendations
+Trusted sources for film and tv recommendations

 100%*